 The two parties renewed their partnership in December 2024, which will see Piper-Heidsieck remain the Official Champagne of the Australian Open till 2027.

-In Jan 2025, Italian tyre brand Pirelli signed a multi-year partnership with the Australian Open as their Official Tyre Partner.
+In January 2025, Italian tyremaker Pirelli signed a multi-year partnership agreement with the Australian Open, coming on board as the Official Tyre Partner of the Grand Slam.

-The partnership commenced at the 2025 Australian Open and includes prominent branding, hospitality, and fan zone activations.
+The partnership, having kicked off at the 2025 Australian Open, includes prominent branding, hospitality, and fan zone activations.

 New York-based fashion company Ralph Lauren has acted as the AO’s official outfitter since its 2021 edition.